Is FanDuel Legal in North Carolina?

 March Madness is starting soon, so explore college basketball odds, like moneyline and spread.
 Other college basketball markets include college basketball player props, such as total three-pointers and total assists, along with game props, including total team points and first-half moneyline.

-Click on the "BET NOW" button and pre-register an account with the FanDuel North Carolina promo code before it expires on Monday!
+Click on the "BET NOW" button and register an account with the FanDuel North Carolina promo code today!

 This article is part of our Betting Promotions series.